-

 Get ready to embrace electric cars

-Interested in embracing electric cars?
-Here’s Energy Saving Trust’s guide to going electric.
+Keen to find out more about electric cars?
+Here’s the Energy Saving Trust’s guide to going electric.

 Go all the way with a battery-electric vehicle

-They’re often called ‘pure’ or ‘100%’ electric cars – because they’re powered solely by electricity.
-With a battery you can recharge at home, on-street or at a public chargepoint, the vehicles don’t produce any tailpipe emissions at all.
+They can be called ‘pure’ or ‘100%’ electric cars – because they’re powered solely by electricity.
+With a battery you can recharge at home or at a public chargepoint, the vehicles don’t produce any tailpipe emissions.

-Most battery-electric cars have a real-world range of 100-300 miles, so for most journeys you’ll be covered.
+Most pure electric vehicles have a typical range of 220 miles on a full charge1, so you could be covered for many journeys.
 Heading further afield?
-There are now thousands of public places with chargepoints across the UK, so you can top up on the road.
+There are now thousands of public chargepoints across the UK for topping up on the road.

 What’s the cost?

-Battery-electric cars can be more expensive to buy than petrol or diesel cars, but they’re cheaper to run because electricity costs less per mile than fuel.
+Battery-electric cars can be more expensive to buy than petrol or diesel ones, but they’re cheaper to run because electricity costs less per mile than fuel2.

-• You could benefit from lower servicing and maintenance costs – with fewer mechanical components, there’s less to go wrong
+• You could benefit from lower servicing and maintenance costs – with fewer mechanical components, there could be less to go wrong

-• You could get free parking – many towns and cities offer free or discounted parking for 100% electric cars
+• You could get free parking – some towns and cities offer free or discounted parking for 100% electric cars

-• Until 2025, you won’t have to pay the London congestion charge if you’ve a zero emission car, thanks to the 100% cleaner vehicle discount
+• Until 25 December 2025, you won’t have to pay the London congestion charge if you have a battery-electric vehicle, thanks to the cleaner vehicle discount.
+However, you’ll need to apply for this discount and pay a £10 registration fee.

-• The cheapest way to charge is with a dedicated smart chargepoint, if you have a garage or driveway.
-Then you can take advantage of cost-efficient off-peak electricity tariffs
+One of the cheapest and most convenient ways to charge is with a smart chargepoint at home, if you have a garage or driveway.
+You can also research off-peak electricity tariffs, which could help you save money.

-• If you rent your home or live in a flat (rented or owned) and have a private, off-street parking space, you can use a Government grant to buy and install a chargepoint.
-You’ll get 75% off the cost, up to a limit of £350.
-There’s a similar scheme for landlords
+If you rent your home or live in a flat (rented or owned) and have a private, off-street parking space, you could be eligible for a government grant to buy and install a chargepoint.
+There’s a similar scheme for landlords.

-• No off-street parking?
-If there isn’t an on-street chargepoint nearby, your local council might be able to install one, with funding from the On-Street Residential Chargepoint Scheme.
-You could also use a chargepoint at work, and there’s a Workplace Charging Scheme to help your employer with the cost of installing one
+No off-street parking?
+If there isn’t a chargepoint on a street nearby, your local council might be able to install one, with funding from the Local Electric Vehicle Infrastructure scheme.
+You could use or request access to a chargepoint at work, and there’s a Workplace Charging Scheme to help your employer with the cost of installing one.

-• You can use public chargepoints when you’re on a longer journey or need a quick top-up while you’re out and about.
-You’ll find them in shopping centres, car parks, at existing petrol stations and motorway service stations.
-They’re more expensive than home or workplace charging, but they’re convenient – and necessary if you’re driving a long way.
+You could use public chargepoints when you’re on a longer journey or need a quick top-up while you’re out and about.
+You can find them in shopping centres, car parks, petrol stations and motorway service stations.
+They can be more expensive than home or workplace charging but they’re convenient – and could be necessary if you’re driving a long way.
 Find out more about charging on the go.

 You may also be interested in